Summer & Cinnamon

 Final Thoughts

-Top down view of a fully assembled, abundant charcuterie, board featuring various cheeses, cured meats, grapes, crackers, and bowls of olives and jam.
+Top down view of a fully assembled, abundant charcuterie, board featuring various cheeses, cured meats, grapes, salami, and breadsticks.

 The Ultimate Charcuterie Board